approvals/ApprovalTests.cpp/doc/mdsource/Features.source.md

 ## Customizing Google Tests Approval File Names

-Google Tests have three pieces of information, as opposed to the normal two.
+Most testing frameworks have two pieces of naming information: `SourceFileName` and `test_name`.

+Google Tests has an additional piece of information: `test_case_name`.

 snippet: googletest_name_parts

-This will result in Approvals creating output files beginning with:
+With Google Tests, this will result in Approvals creating output files beginning with:
 `SourceFileName.test_case_name.test_name`

 Very often, the `SourceFileName` and the `test_case_name` are redundant, meaning that what you would like is `SourceFileName.test_case_name.test_name`

-By default, Approval Tests will do this if `test_case_name` is completly contained within `SourceFileName`, meaning it is a sub-string.
+By default, Approval Tests will do this if `test_case_name` is completely contained within `SourceFileName`, meaning it is a sub-string.

 ### Customizing